Kris3317/Telecom-Churn-Case-Study/README.md

 - If you too would like to be a part of this extremely informative and detailed Exec Programme, enroll yourself [here](https://app.upgrad.com/4Xxq/4zgb85pa) and feel free to use my referral code (ZlrGO7) to avail high fee waivers.

 ## <a name="6">Contact</a>
-- Created by the [owner](https://github.com/Kris3317/) of this Repo, surprise.
+- Created by the [owner](https://github.com/Kris3317/) of this Repo, duh.
 - Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/krismichaeldsilva/)